top of page

 The Tools: techniques and strategies

 Depending on your needs, your counsellor may introduce specific techniques or strategies to raise awareness and help you cope with challenges.
-We might draw something, use a sandtray or do a word exercise to get to a deeper understanding of what you need.

 When suitable, we might talk about a mindful practice or a coping strategy to support you.
 Personalised strategies could include building a bespoke trauma kit if you're struggling with physical responses to past trauma.
 These tools act as mental health hacks that you can put into practice outside of our sessions.